tensorware/ipypandas/docs/source/index.rst

     ❗ PROOF OF CONCEPT, WORK IN PROGRESS ❗

-Interactive JupyterLab features for the python data analysis library pandas.
+Interactive features for the python data analysis library pandas in jupyter.

 .. image:: _static/images/demo.gif
     :align: center